es-ba/ggs_backups/README.md

 grant usage on schema "base" to ggs_backups2025_admin;
 grant select on base.tareas_tem to ggs_backups2025_admin;
 grant select on base.tem_blaise to ggs_backups2025_admin;
-grant select on base.personas to ggs_backups2025_admin;
+grant select on base.viviendas to ggs_backups2025_admin;
 grant select on base.tem to ggs_backups2025_admin;

 grant usage on schema "backups" to ggs2025_admin;